-- If the Service Provider received a rating on an individual Category between 2.5 and 3, the Service Provider will be issued a cautionary note warning them to make special effort to improve the performance levels in future assignments to a satisfactory level (3.00 or above) for all Categories. - In situations where the Performance Rating of an individual Category drops below 2.5, a baseline reduction is applied to sub-section 2.2: Quality of Deliverables, as described below:

-- For Engineering 3 Appraisals, the baseline reduction only applies if there is more than one specialty in the assignment.

-- The baseline reduction is calculated in RAQS as the difference between 2.5 and the actual rating received for the category and applied to the weighted average for sub-section 2.2.
+- If the Service Provider received a rating on an individual Category between 2.5 and 3, the Service Provider will be issued a cautionary note warning them to make special effort to improve the performance levels in future assignments to a satisfactory level (3.00 or above) for all Categories. - In situations where the Performance Rating of an individual Category drops below 2.5, a baseline reduction is applied to sub-section 2.2: Quality of Deliverables, as described below: - The baseline reduction is calculated in RAQS as the difference between 2.5 and the actual rating received for the category and applied to the weighted average for sub-section 2.2.
 For example, if a category rating received is 2.0 the baseline reduction for sub-section 2.2 is 2.5 minus 2.0 equals 0.5.
 This results in reducing the overall rating for sub-section 2.2 by 0.5.

-2.3 Constructability Review Plan (Detail Design) is used to evaluate the Service Provider's performance following the Constructability Review Plan as accepted by the ministry.

-2.4 Innovation is used to evaluate and rate the Service Provider's performance on delivering the Innovation as accepted by the ministry.
-If multiple innovation plans are accepted, then the project manager must combine into one rating for this sub-section.

-2.5 Quality of Preliminary Design Deliverables

-2.6 Quality of Contract Package (Detail Design).
-Further details are provided in Sheet 2.6 under Appraisal definitions.

-2.7 Project Cost Estimating is used to evaluate Service Provider's Cost Estimates at specified milestones as required for Scope Cost Reporting.

--2.8 Utility Identification and Relocation, Planning and Scheduling
+- 2.3 Constructability Review Plan (Detail Design Only) is used to evaluate the Service Provider's performance following the Constructability Review Plan as accepted by the ministry. - 2.4 Innovation Plan is used to evaluate and rate the Service Provider's performance on delivering the Innovation as accepted by the ministry.
+If multiple innovation plans are accepted, then the project manager must combine into one rating for this sub-section. - 2.5 Quality of Preliminary Design Deliverables - 2.6 Quality of Contract Package (Detail Design).
+Further details are provided in Sheet 2.6 under Appraisal definitions. - 2.7 Project Cost Estimating is used to evaluate Service Provider's Cost Estimates at specified milestones as required for Scope Cost Reporting. - 2.8 Utility Identification and Relocation, Planning and Scheduling